Colin Milburn: Injury and retirement

 Returning to Northampton for the 1969 season, Milburn started out with 158 against Leicestershire.
 On 23 May, he was returning home when he was involved in a motor accident.
 This cost him the sight of his left eye, the lead eye for a right-handed batsman.
 His right eye was also damaged.
 Taking as an example the Nawab of Pataudi, who had resumed his career after suffering eye damage, Milburn harboured thoughts of a comeback.
 On 8 January 1971, The Times reported his retirement, but Milburn did return in 1973 and 1974.
 However, he was a shadow of his former self, and these games did little beyond reducing his career batting average.

 After cricket

 Milburn continued in league cricket, and went into the world of coaching youngsters, after dinner speaking, public appearances and radio commentary.
 However, on 28 February 1990, he collapsed with a heart attack in Newton Aycliffe and died in the ambulance on the way to hospital.
 His funeral was attended by hundreds, including ex-players and fans, with Ian Botham one of the pallbearers.
 Nicknamed "Ollie" in reference to Oliver Hardy.
 Milburn never married.
 He is buried at Burnopfield.

 He was a subject of the television programme This Is Your Life in April 1970.

-In popular culture

-In his cricket-themed autobiography Fatty Batter, Michael Simkins cites watching Milburn play as the start of his lifelong obsession with the game.